Little Key Press

 —Western story structure is not the only one.
 You will grab my attention if you bring me something that breaks the mold.

-—Dialects unfamiliar to the average American, hundreds of em-dashes, no quotes for the entire story... none of that scares me.
-I'm here for unique style IF it makes sense, IF it has a purpose.
+—I'm here for unique style IF it makes sense, IF it has a purpose.

 —Fuck me up, break my heart, piss me off, make me laugh, give me an emotion, and I'm more likely to give it a second read.
-Or maybe reach out for a future project, if I love it enough but don't have the space.
+Or maybe reach out for a future project if I love it enough but don't have the space.

 Pet peeves